 What’s Next

-With the image solved, the center coordinates identified, and the overall size of the final mosaic calculated, we can generate a catalog of stars that we will align each panel onto.
+If following the Mosaic Workflow for Astrophotos, the was image solved, the center coordinates were identified, and the overall size of the final mosaic was calculated.
+This information is used to a catalog of stars that is used for star alignment of each mosaic panel.